 - June 3, 2021 The city staff planner report is published.
 Mr. Dao recommends approval.
 The report states that over 200 letters were received in opposition and 3 received in favor.
 Staff Planner Report.pdf

 - June 4, 2021.
-The developer requests deferment of the project from the Planning Commission Agenda in order to ‘garner more support’.
+The McLeskey company requests deferment of the project from the Planning Commission Agenda in order to ‘garner more support’.

 - June 22, 2021.
-Informal meeting between representatives of MB property owners and OPCL board president and vice president.
-At this meeting Chris Wood and Mark Rosenfeld pushed the idea that the lots close to PHP could and would be developed if MB opposition prevented MB from going forward.
+Informal meeting between representatives of the McLeskey and Browning families-Chris Wood and Mark Rosenfield and OPCL board president and vice president.
+At this meeting Chris Wood and Mark Rosenfield pushed the idea that the lots close to PHP could and would be developed if MB opposition prevented MB from going forward.
 They did not bring up negotiation of any part of the design of MB.
 We expressed our strong interest in preserving the PHP lots but conveyed that there is no interest from the neighborhood in trading development of lots closer to the Brock Center(40 units) for MB development (197 units).
 We said we would be glad to participate in an open house to educate residents.

 - June 25, 2021.
-The lawyer representing the project requests in writing another postponement to September 8th.
+The McLeskey lawyer requests in writing another postponement to September 8th.

 - September 8, 2021 Planning Commission votes 7-3 to recommend approval to the City Council.